-Even if an advertiser writes a cookie on their own www.advertiser.eu domain as a first-party for latter use in retargeting, this information cannot be accessed later on during ad delivery on the publisher website e.g. mail.com in order to deliver a personalised product ad with frequency capping and regency control, since from mail.com's perspective it is a third-party cookie.
+Even if an advertiser writes a cookie on their own www.advertiser.eu domain as a first-party for latter use in retargeting, this information cannot be accessed later on during ad delivery on the publisher website e.g. mail.com in order to deliver a personalised product ad with frequency capping and regency control, since from mail.com's perspective, it is a third-party cookie.

-Alternative, server side storage solutions, independent of web or in-app, are being developed in the context of advertising with the broad deprecation of third-party cookies in browsers and the rise of login based identifiers.
-More information on the alternative solutions being developed is detailed in section 5.
+Alternative server-side storage solutions, independent of web or in-app, are being developed in the context of advertising with the broad deprecation of third-party cookies in browsers and the rise of login-based identifiers.
+More information on these alternative solutions is detailed in section 5.